 - Look for labels that indicate where something is made or produced.

 - Check the website of farms to make sure of their location and agricultural processes.

 - Keep an eye out for items that may be repackaged into locally branded packaging as opposed to locally made.
 These will normally be large batch items that diverge in craftsmanship from what that artisan normally offers.

 Is It Really More Expensive to Buy Local?

 In many cases, buying local can indeed be more expensive than buying from larger chains.
 Local stores might not have enough profit margin on their goods to lower their pricing to the market minimums set by various online retailers and marketplaces.
 Higher pricing might also indicate higher quality products, less mass production, and handcrafting.

-If you’re concerned about the pricing of local goods, consider setting aside a certain part of your budget for buying local or for supporting small businesses throughout the pandemic.
+If you’re concerned about the pricing of local goods, consider setting aside a certain part of your budget for buying local or for supporting small business throughout the pandemic.
 If you budget for it, you will be less likely to hesitate over the price.

 Nonetheless, eating locally may often not be much more expensive than purchasing high-quality goods from a large chain grocery store or restaurant.